-- ✓ Make sure diversity is a target for your chapter or council's nominating committee. - ✓ Share with women interested in national-level leadership how the Women's Initiative of the NLC operates. - ✓ Consider sending a teenager that you've engaged to the TU Teen Summit, so that they might stay involved with the national-level Youth Leadership Council. - ✓ Consider sending a veteran that you've engaged to a nationally sponsored trip, so that they might stay involved with the national VSP.
-For more information, contact Dave Kumlien at dkumlien@tu.org.
+- Make sure diversity is a target for your chapter or council's leadership recruitment or nominating committee. - Share with people interested in national-level leadership how the Diversity and Inclusion Workgroup of the NLC operates. - Consider sending an active chapter teenager to the TU Teen Summit, so that they might stay involved with the national-level Youth Leadership Council. - Consider sending a veteran that you've engaged to a nationally sponsored trip, so that they might stay involved with the national VSP.
+For more information, contact TU Veterans Service Partnership staff.

-TU Chapter Youth Education Coordinator
+Chapter Youth Education